-This alternative is addressed to fulfill requirements under the NEPA, and is consistent with the damage assessment process under the NRDAR regulations.
+This alternative is addressed to fulfill requirements under the NEPA, and is consistent with the damage assessment process under the NRDA regulations.
 Under Alternative D, no action would be taken to restore resources injured due to contamination at the CLTL Site or to replace or acquire additional natural resources to restore ecological and human services provided by the injured resource.
 Restoration of the resource and resource function would be completely dependent upon natural processes.
 The funds recovered for New Jersey's natural resource damages claim for the CLTL Site would not be spent.
 This alternative is technically feasible and has no cost, but also would result in no benefit from the funds specifically recovered for restoration.

 By implementing this alternative, the Trustees would take no action to restore injured natural resources or compensate for lost services pending environmental recovery.
 Instead, compensation to the public would rely on natural processes for recovery of the injured natural resources.
 While natural recovery would occur over varying time scales for various injured resources, the interim loses suffered would have no compensatory restoration under the no action alternative.
 This alternative has no direct environmental consequences, because by definition, no manipulations to the environment would take place.
-However, the no action alternative may negatively affect injured resource indirectly if particular anthropogenic activities, independent of site restoration funds to purchase land that would directly protect groundwater recharge.
+However, the no action alternative may negatively affect injured resources indirectly if particular anthropogenic activities, independent of site restoration processes, take place.
+For example, the no action alternative precludes the use of restoration funds to purchase land that would directly protect groundwater recharge.
 If that land was developed, groundwater would be negatively impacted.